 Although, as there are limitations to the amount of volume which can be achieved, using fat transfer won’t necessarily be able to create as much volume as you would see in a classic breast augmentation surgery using implants.

 Fat transfer can be used in conjunction with breast implants to help smooth out the skin, and even out the border surrounding the implant.
 This is particularly relevant for very slim patients where the edge of the implant in some cases, can remain visible.

 In patients who are receiving a mastoplasty where implants are not suitable or are undesirable, fat transfer can be used to provide a degree of fullness.
-It should however, not be considered a substitution for breast augmentation due to the limitations on the amount of volume that can be achieved.
+It should, however, not be considered a substitution for breast augmentation due to the limitations on the amount of volume that can be achieved.

-The benefits and possibilities of fat transfer have more surgeons using it to help achieve natural, full breasts in those patients wanting breast augmentation.
+The benefits and possibilities of fat transfer have more doctors using it to help achieve natural, full breasts in those patients wanting breast augmentation.
 We’re excited to be making this technique available at Cosmos Clinic in the near future.
 To find out more about this innovative treatment, contact us here.